barryvdh/laravel-ide-helper/readme.md

 If you don't want to write your properties yourself, you can use the command `ide-helper:models` to generate phpDocs, based on table columns, relations and getters/setters.
 Still in beta, so please provide feedback if you want.
-Docs are written to a phpfile (_ide_helper_models.php) in the root of the project, so you can move the docs to the real model.

 You can now also write the comments directly to your Model file, using the `--write (-W)` option.
-Please make sure to backup your models, before writing the info.
+By default, you are asked to overwrite or write to a seperate file (_ide_helper_models.php) Please make sure to backup your models, before writing the info.
 It should keep the existing comments and only append new properties/methods.
 The existing phpdoc is replaced, or added if not found.
 With the `--reset (-R)` option, the existing phpdocs are ignored, only the newly found columns/relations are saved as phpdocs.